dartmouth/openwebui-token-tracking/README.md

 1. Migrate the Open WebUI database to include the token tracking tables
 2. Add pricing information for all major model providers currently supported by this library (as of the time of release)
-3. Initialize a baseline token credit allowance for all users of 1000 credits (corresponds to 1 USD)
+3. Initialize a baseline daily token credit allowance for all users of 1000 credits (corresponds to 1 USD)

 You can provide your own pricing information in this step by passing the option `--json` and the name of a JSON file with the following structure: